AudioBible/KJV/README.md

     audiobible version                                          # show version number and exit

-    audiobible init                                             # download data about all books and chapters in the KJV audiobible load                                             # download all books' and chapters' text and audio mp3 files
+    audiobible init                                             # download data about all books and chapters in the KJV

+    audiobible load                                             # download all books' and chapters' text and audio mp3 files

     audiobible list                                             # to list all books and the number of chapters each book has

+    audiobible praise                                           # open a browser to a youtube playlist with hymns for praising God

+    audiobible path daniel                                      # show the path on the hard drive to the book of "Daniel"

-    audiobible hear                                             # to hear the book of "Genesis" chapter 1 audiobible hear mark                                        # to hear the book of "Mark" chapter 1 audiobible hear -b mark                                     # to hear the book of "Mark" chapter 1 audiobible hear mark 4                                      # to hear the book of "Mark" chapter 4 audiobible hear -b mark -c 4                                # to hear the book of "Mark" chapter 4 audiobible hear 1_john 3                                    # to hear the book of "1 John" chapter 3 audiobible hear -b 1_john -c 3                              # to hear the book of "1 John" chapter 3 audiobible hear psalms 71                                   # to hear a Prayer for God's Protection, praying is left up to the hearer
+    audiobible quote                                            # to output a quote

+    audiobible hear mark                                        # to hear the book of "Mark" chapter 1 audiobible hear -b mark                                     # to hear the book of "Mark" chapter 1 audiobible hear mark 4                                      # to hear the book of "Mark" chapter 4 audiobible hear -b mark -c 4                                # to hear the book of "Mark" chapter 4 audiobible hear 1_john 3                                    # to hear the book of "1 John" chapter 3 audiobible hear -b 1_john -c 3                              # to hear the book of "1 John" chapter 3

-    audiobible read mark 4                                      # to read Mark 4, (use params like with hear operation), please disable your hearing protection audiobible read psalms 71                                   # to read a Prayer for God's Protection, praying is left up to the reader
+    audiobible read mark 4                                      # to read Mark 4, (use params like with hear operation)

+    audiobible show mark 4                                      # to show the book of "Mark" chapter 4 text in the terminal

     audiobible find                                             # to output the whole Bible audiobible find -b 2_john                                   # to output the whole book of "2 John"